skx/sysbox/README.md

 The first form is preferred, because if the selection is canceled nothing happens.
 In the second-case `xine` would be launched with no argument.

+## choose-stdin

+Almost identical to `choose-file`, but instead of allowing the user to choose from a filename it allows choosing from the contents read on STDIN.
+For example you might allow choosing a directory:

+   $ find ~Repos -type d | sysbox choose-stdin -execute="firefox {}"

 ## chronic

 The chronic command is ideally suited to wrap cronjobs, it runs the command you specify as a child process and hides the output produced __unless__ that process exits with a non-zero exit-code.